dx4test/dx-edgar-analytics/README.md

 Code challenge for Analysis of SEC EDGAR Web Logs

-# 1. resources (references)
+# 1. Resources (references)

 * Insight's Edgar-Analytics Repo: https://github.com/InsightDataScience/edgar-analytics
 * EDGAR Log File Data Set: https://www.sec.gov/dera/data/edgar-log-file-data-set.html

-# 2. my github repo "dx-edgar-analytics"
+# 2. My github repo "dx-edgar-analytics"

 https://github.com/dx4test/dx-edgar-analytics

 This repo directory structure is the same as that of Insight's Edgar-Analytics Repo.

-# 3. dependencies: Java, Maven and TestNG
+# 3. Dependencies: Java, Maven and TestNG

 This project is implemented in Java, and compiled using Maven.